-Dissociate with your ego to see realities
+Dissociate yourself from your ego to see realities

 Founder bias is too common.
-You tend to ignore the signs where your business is not as good as it seems to you.
+You tend to ignore signs where your business is not as good as it seems to you.
 Hence, it is critical to avoid the illusions cast by your ego, if you want to take your business to heights.

 “The hard thing is seeing the truth.
 To see the truth, you have to get your ego out of the way because your ego doesn’t want to face the truth.
-The smaller you can make your ego, the less conditioned you can make your reactions, the less desires you can have about the outcome you want, the easier it will be to see the reality.”
+The smaller you can make your ego, the less conditioned you can make your reactions, the less desires you can have about the outcome you want, the easier it will be to see the reality .”

-Moreover, Naval says, it is important to publicly acknowledge when things are not going well with your business.
+Moreover, Naval says, it is important to acknowledge publicly when things are not going well with your business.
 When you are not hiding things from others, you are not misleading yourself away from the real situation.